-5. Portfolio Evidence (for focus areas that require a portfolio) provide evidence demonstrating superior achievement in the applicant's chosen Specialty and Focus Area using a Web Link (ie. google slides presentation).
-It will be reviewed during the online Adjudication Period currently set for May 18-29, 2024.
-Focus areas that do not require a portfolio will be given the opportunity to demonstrate their excellence during an interview during the adjudication period.
+- 6. Portfolios and interviews provide evidence demonstrating superior achievement in the applicant's chosen Specialty and Focus Area. - a.
+Portfolios/evidence are added using a Web Link (ie. google slides presentation).
+These will be reviewed during the online Adjudication Period currently set for May 18- 29, 2024. - b.
+Focus areas that do not require a portfolio/evidence will be given the opportunity to demonstrate their excellence during an interview during the adjudication period.

-PLEASE NOTE: The portfolio or interview requirements are listed in the focus area descriptions that follow on pages 5- 12, and a summative chart is available on page 13.
+PLEASE NOTE: The portfolio or interview requirements are listed in the focus area descriptions that follow on pages 6-13, and a summative chart is available on page 3.
 All applicants will be contacted by an adjudicator to arrange an online interview.

-- 6. Optional evidence and documentation- students may wish to share documents such as resumes, awards etc. that support their application in all areas.
-These can be submitted as one PDF through the application form. - 7.
-All communication on the behalf of applicants should come from the school directors/counsellors or administrators.
-(School directors or counsellors can direct inquiries to:metrovandas@gmail.com)
+- 7. Optional evidence and documentation: students may wish to share documents such as resumes, awards etc. that support their application in all areas.
+These can be submitted as one PDF through the application form. - 8.
+All communication on the behalf of applicants should come from the school DAS coordinators or administrators.

+School DAS Coordinators can direct inquiries to:metrovandas@gmail.com